 This is because feedback / half wave etc will possibly damage electronics within the locomotive.

-Older controllers can have electronic faults within them that in the short term are not noticeable, especially when using them with older locomotives and track, but wont readily manifest themselves with new items immediately.
+Older controllers can have electronic faults within them that in the short term are not noticeable, especially when using them with older locomotives and track, but will not readily manifest themselves with new items immediately.

 Older controllers, or cheap new ones ‘could’ send out electrical ‘spikes’ that will damage your locomotive.
 Some spikes have been measured at over 22V on a supposedly 12V output controller. you can, with a little searching find out what controllers are suspect.